brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

   --torch-script-extra-args="--deepspeed --deepspeed_config ds_config.json --no_local_rank"
 ```

-Few notes about distributed executions:
-- `--num_gpus` is optional: if not provided, it will default to the available GPUs returned by the cuda toolkit;
-- launching with `python` instead of `deepspeed` will perform a single-node single-GPU run;
-- if we were required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor file of nodes and gpus per node;
-- the batch size should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps or micro-batch size (when applicable).
+Now that in distributed runs, the batch size should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps or micro-batch size (when applicable).
 In brief, each process needs at least 1 input sample and:

 ```
 batch_size = micro_batch_size_per_gpu * num_gpus * num_nodes * gradient_accumulation_steps